andifalk/secure-oauth2-oidc-workshop/README.md

 git clone https://github.com/andifalk/secure-oauth2-oidc-workshop.git oidc_workshop
 ```

-and import whole directory into your Java IDE as __gradle project__ (look into your IDE docs on how to do this).
+After that you can import the whole workshop project directory into your IDE as a __gradle project__:

+* [IntelliJ](https://www.jetbrains.com/idea): "New project from existing sources..." and then select 'Gradle' when prompted
+* [Eclipse](https://www.eclipse.org/) or [Spring ToolSuite](https://spring.io/tools): "Import/Gradle/Existing gradle project"
+* [Visual Studio Code](https://code.visualstudio.com/): Just open the root directory and wait until VS Code configured the project

 ### Setup Keycloak